ritupradhan-git/TrackHire/README.md

   - Node.js – Server runtime

 - **Playwright JS**
-  - Used for automation and handling dynamic job application pages.
+  - Used for web scrapping of url.

 - **Deployment**
   - Deployed and production-ready environment.